ANGSD/NgsRelate/README.md

    -t <FLOAT>          Tolerance for breaking EM
    -r <FLOAT>          Seed for rand
-   -R <chr:from-to>    Region for analysis (only for bcf) -g gfile            Name of genotypellh file
-   -p <INT>            threads (default 4)
+   -R <chr:from-to>    Region for analysis (only for bcf) -g gfile            Name of glf (compressed binary) file -G gfile            Name of beagle (compressed) file -p <INT>            threads (default 4)
    -c <INT>            Should call genotypes instead?
    -s <INT>            Should you swich the freq with 1-freq?
-   -F <INT>            Estimate inbreeding instead of estimating the nine jacquard coefficients -o <INT>            estimating the 3 jacquard coefficient, assumming no inbreeding -v <INT>            Verbose. print like per iteration -e <FLOAT>            Errorrates when calling genotypes?
+   -F <INT>            Estimate inbreeding instead of estimating the nine jacquard coefficients -o <INT>            estimating the 3 jacquard coefficient, assumming no inbreeding -v <INT>            Verbose. print log-likelihood per EM iteration when > 0 -e <FLOAT>          Errorrates when calling genotypes?
    -a <INT>            First individual used for analysis? (zero offset) -b <INT>            Second individual used for analysis? (zero offset) -B <INT>            Number of bootstrap replicates for (only for single pairs) -N <INT>            How many times to start each pair with random seed?
    -n <INT>            Number of samples in glf.gz
-   -l <INT>            minMaf or 1-Maf filter
-   -z <INT>            Name of file with IDs (optional) -T <STRING>         For -h vcf use PL (default) or GT tag -A <STRING>         For -h vcf use allele frequency TAG e.g. AFngsrelate (default) -P <filename>       plink name of the binary plink file (excluding the .bed)
+   -l <FLOAT>          minMaf or 1-Maf filter (default: 0.05) -z <INT>            Name of file with IDs (optional) -T <STRING>         For -h vcf use PL (default) or GT tag -A <STRING>         For -h vcf use allele frequency TAG e.g. AFngsrelate (default) -I <INT>            Use sample IDs from VCF/BCF header as output labels?
+1=yes (default), 0=no -P <filename>       plink name of the binary plink file (excluding the .bed)

 Or